ENSTA-U2IS-AI/torch-uncertainty/CONTRIBUTING.md

-If you are interested in contributing to torch_uncertainty, we first advise you to follow the following steps to reproduce a clean development environment ensuring continuous integration does not break.
+If you are interested in contributing to torch_uncertainty, we first advise you to follow the following steps to reproduce a clean development environment ensuring that continuous integration does not break.

 1. Install poetry on your workstation.
 2. Clone the repository.